-The safest, most effective way to quit methadone is with professional detox, and the following are reasons why:
+The safest, most effective way to quit methadone is with medically-supervised detox followed by

-- Professional detox and treatment offers the best chance for long-term recovery success
+- Professional detox and treatment offer the best chance for long-term recovery success.

-- Professional treatment works to heal the underlying issues of addiction as well any co-occurring disorders or issues
+- Professional treatment works to heal the underlying issues of addiction as well any co-occurring disorders or issues.2

 Recovery professionals seek to treat the person, not the addiction, which gives you a better chance at long-term recovery.